totten/rpow/doc/install.md

 * [Setup CiviCRM to store caches in Redis](https://docs.civicrm.org/sysadmin/en/latest/setup/cache/)

-    * Tip: You can download and start redis-server.
+    * Tip: This command will download and start redis-server.
 Any persistence/dumps will go in /tmp.
       ```
       cd /tmp; nix run nixpkgs.redis -c redis-server
       ```